Just-Glenn/Raspberripichatserver/README.md

 a web server chat space running on a raspberry pi when you run this code you will be running a chat server from your raspberry pi on your network

-put the file on your desktop (file is provoded in repositorie)
+put the file on your desktop (file is provoded in repo)

 in your raspberry pi terminal run-